hieppham8083/PyBer_Analysis/README.md

  ![alt text](../main/Resources/Fig8.png "Total Fare by city vs. Month")

  ## Results Summary
- average fare per ride and driver are higher, thay's why less drivers.
+ Average fare per ride and driver are higher, that's why less drivers.
 Base on this information, they can reduce ride-share prices to get more total rides.